Launching its first “Global Impact Report” on Wednesday, Twitter said it aims to be the “most inclusive and diverse” technology company.

 By 2025, Twitter aims to have at least half of its global workforce to be constituted by women and at least a quarter of its US workforce by underrepresented minorities.

-Women earn 100 percent of equivalent male employees at Twitter, said the report.
+According to the report, women earn 100 percent of equivalent male employees at Twitter.

 “In 2020, we strengthened our commitments across leadership, transparency, and accountability by focusing on more ways to build on our industry-leading transparency around workforce representation,” Twitter said.